-Are you planning on moving into a new job role in 2016?
+Are you planning on moving into a new job role soon?
 If so, there are 5 Key things you need to think about, so you have a smooth career transition.
 Watch this 5 part video training series that I have put together for you, and discover a few fantastic career strategies that you can easily implement yourself over the next 30 days.
 The Key areas we cover will be identifying your short and long term career goals and then developing a strategy on how to achieve them.
 We’ll go over the 4 essential parts that will build a successful career including:

 - Your Personal Branding Strategy